Last revised September 2020

-If you are picking up food or medications, you can pre-pay over the phone and our staff will bring your medications/food out to your car.
+If you are picking up food or medications, call when you arrive and our staff will bring your medications/food out to your car and collect payment curbside.
 Please check your pet’s supplies and order them well before you run out.

 DENTALS & SURGERIES